fooltowise/NeroNotes/Nero's Notes/Be aware of the rules of life.md

+# Be Aware of the Rules of Life

 - You can choose what games you play, but you cannot change their rules.
 - Any problem grows until you notice it (i.e until it hurts).
 - The very important is never urgent.